yousuf64/shift/README.md

 }
 ```

-You can also use `net/http` request handlers using the `HTTPHandlerFunc`.
+You can also use `net/http` request handlers using `HTTPHandlerFunc` adapter.

 ```go
 package main